Art & Parkinson’s

 Binary Thoughts

-Hal and I were talking yesterday about my responsibilities as his caregiver.
-When do I act on my concerns about his safety vs. when do I support his need for independence?
+Hal and I were talking the other day about my responsibilities as his caregiver.
+How do I know when to act on my concerns for his safety vs. when to assume that everything will be ok?

-My feelings on any given day tend to be binary: Worry.
+My feelings on any given day tend to be strangely binary: Worry.
 Not Worry.

 I can go from one to the other in an instant.
 One minute I can be carefully watching him rise from his chair, find his way to his walker, and begin to inch along.
 I hold my breath, feeling as if my being right there is crucial to his safety and, failing that, he will certainly fall.